 - Difficulty getting comfortable to sleep or rest

-Before jumping in, I do want to make two things very clear:
+Before jumping in to the various natural pain remedies for dogs, I do want to make two things very clear:

 - It is always best to talk to your vet when you think your dog is in pain.
 Your vet can help you determine if natural pain relief is right for your dog, and if so, which options are best.
 Not every natural pain relief method is right for every condition or every patient.